link2427/RaidVoice/README.md

 RaidVoice is a Python program that helps you quickly find out the price of an item at the flea market or trader when playing Escape from Tarkov.
 Simply press the user-assigned hotkey while in-game, speak the name of the item, and RaidVoice will use text-to-speech to tell you the current market price.

 # Usage
-1. Press the user-assigned hotkey (default is F12)
+1. Press the user-assigned hotkey (default is Caps-Lock)
 2. Speak the name of the item you want to know the price of
 3. RaidVoice will tell you the price using text-to-speech